jasonraimondi/jasonraimondi.com/content/posts/terraform-s3-static-site-with-cloudfront.md

 ---
-title: Deploy your next static site using Terraform
+title: Terraform configuration for S3 static site with CloudFront for https and Cloudflare DNS
 slug: terraform-amazon-s3-static-site-with-cloudfront-https-and-cloudflare-dns
 draft: true
 date: 2020-06-23T03:23:28
 ---

-In this example, I am using Cloudflare as my DNS provider, Amazon s3 for the static site hosting, and Cloudfront for our https signing and CDN.
+In this example, I am using Cloudflare as my DNS provider, Amazon s3 for the static site hosting, and Cloudfront for https.

 <!--more-->